 - 1 can (12 to 15 ounces) cream-style corn

-- Add some mild green chile peppers instead of or in addition to the red or green bell peppers.
+Add some mild green chili peppers instead of or in addition to the red or green bell peppers.

-- Replace the chili beans with about 1/4 cup of broth, 2 teaspoons of chili powder, and pinto beans, small red beans, navy beans, or great northern beans.
+Substitute for prepared chili beans with 1/4 cup of broth, 2 teaspoons of chili powder, and one can of pinto beans, small red beans, navy beans, or great northern beans.

 Swap the ground beef for diced steak and smoked sausage; skip the browning step and just throw everything into the slow cooker.